1. About co-codamol for adults

 Is it safe to take co-codamol for a long time?

-It's not usually recommended to take co-codamol that you've bought from a pharmacy for longer than 3 days.
+You're not recommended to take co-codamol for longer than 3 days if you buy it from a pharmacy.

-If you need to take co-codamol for a long time your body can become tolerant to it.
+You're able to take co-codamol for longer if your doctor prescribes it for you.
+If you take co-codamol for a long time your body can become tolerant to it.
 That means you need higher doses to control your pain.
-This isn't usually a problem when you stop taking co-codamol.
-You can prevent withdrawal symptoms by reducing the co-codamol gradually.
+For this reason your doctor will usually review your treatment regularly.

 Are there other painkillers I can try?

 Yes, there are other painkillers you can try.
-Some painkillers work better than others for certain pains.
+Some painkillers work better than others for certain types of pain.
 For example, the best painkiller to ease your headache may not be the best one for your backache.

 Before taking co-codamol, try taking paracetamol to see if that helps your pain.
 Paracetamol can relieve most types of pain.